icodewith-ai/icodewithai-code/.cody/project/library/docs/folder-structure.md

 # Project Folder Structure

-This document outlines the complete folder structure of the iCodeWith.ai website project, built with Hugo and enhanced SCSS architecture.
+This document outlines the complete folder structure of the iBuildWith.ai website project, built with Hugo and enhanced SCSS architecture.

 ## Root Directory